RunMyApp for Android

 8 Application Development Features

 The application development features are targeted at users involved in the development of RunMyProcess applications.
 They can be accessed from Settings > Advanced settings in the main menu.
-The following sections describe the individual settings.
+The following sections describe the individual options.

 8.1 Managing Multiple User Accounts